Environmental product declarations: why does the industry need more EPDs?

 Narrow gaps around windows and doors can create draughts as well as rattling noises.
 Avoid silicone sealants and instead use draught strips, which can be removed in the future if required.
 If you have single glazed windows that make a room feel cold, look at fitting secondary glazing.

-BLANKETS AND FLEECES:
+The Materials BLANKETS AND FLEECES:

 Soft batts or rolls of insulation are easy to fit between joists, studs and rafters.
 The cheapest option is glass or mineral wool, which has good thermal and sound insulating properties, but is irritating to skin.
 Sheep’s wool, such as Thermafleece, is a good alternative with advantages including being kind to skin and enhanced breathability and sound absorption.
 ‘Sheep’s wool is made from keratin, which can absorb and release more moisture and even remove indoor air pollutants,’ says Mark Lynn.